WISCONSIN

 • A smaller town serving 5,000 customers, expected to obtain $4.7 million in funding

-Wisconsin municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement with 3M and Dupont.
+Wisconsin municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement with 3M and DuPont.
 This funding is essential for PWS to reimburse PFAS-related costs, conduct water testing, implement remediation plans, and establish long-term protection against PFAS contamination.

 Missing key deadlines will forfeit settlement funds owed to Wisconsin public drinking water systems, and put significant financial strain on both systems and rate payers.

-PUBLIC WATER SYSTEMS: PFAS CONTAMINATION KEY INFORMATION
+PUBLIC WATER SYSTEMS: PFAS SETTLEMENT - KEY INFORMATION

-Wisconsin ’s public drinking water systems are at a critical juncture in the fight against PFAS contamination.
+Wisconsin’s public drinking water systems are at a critical juncture in the fight against PFAS contamination.
 These PFAS chemicals—often called “forever chemicals”—pose serious health concerns for residents, threaten local ecosystems, and can result in tens of millions of dollars in remediation costs if left unaddressed.
 Many products, including firefighting foam, electronics, and packaging, contain PFAS.
 This contributes to environmental contamination and serious health risks.

 The Phase 2 PFAS Settlement available to many Wisconsin cities and towns provides financial resources to help municipalities test for, mitigate, and manage PFAS exposure in their water supply in order to follow compliance with evolving federal guidelines and safeguarding public health.